-	I got to join the Proofread Anywhere Facebook group and later the Graduate group.
+I joined Facebook groups with colleagues.
 I was expecting competitiveness, an unwillingness to help, no friendships to be made.
 I was dead wrong.
 I have never encountered a group so willing to help and so encouraging.
 No matter how many times I asked a grammar question, no matter how many times I pestered, someone was always there to virtually lend a hand.
 When I succeeded, I had the group cheering me on.
 I’ve made friends, and we refer each other to our clients when we’re swamped with work.

 How much do you make a month?
 Do you work part time or full time?

-	I made $3,200 in my first month as a proofreader and averaged about $2,600/month after that.
+I made $3,200 in my first month as a proofreader and averaged about $2,900/month after that.
 I worked no more than 20 hours a week.

 I’ve recently decreased my hours even more and let go of a few clients so I can focus on Fruitfully Alive, and now I average about $1,400/month.

 What are your duties?
 Can you describe a day in your life?

 When I receive a transcript, I respond to confirm receipt.

 Then I’ll plan out my day and decide when I’ll proofread.

 I’ll proofread no more than 4 hours a day.

 I send out invoices once a week or once every two weeks for certain clients.